 Fun Fact: Both damselflies and dragonflies can move their wings independently and can fly both forward and backward with amazing speed.
 Visit this site to learn more about Odonata species in Texas.

-Want even more information on dragonflies?
-TLCNP recommends Dragonflies of Texas by John C Abbott.
+General information on dragonflies above was sourced from Dragonflies of Texas by John C. Abbott.
 It covers 160 species of dragonflies out of the 327 known in North America, making it a very useful guide.
 It has illustrations, common and scientific names, distribution maps, identifying characteristics, habitat, seasonality, and general comments.